-Within Scotland, we have a range of expertise that can address the problems of human-information interaction, and especially the new dimensions of interfaces which are opened up by multimodal information processing capacity.
+Within Scotland, we have a range of world-leading expertise that can address the problems of human-computer interaction, and especially the new dimensions of interfaces which are opened up by multimodal information processing capacity.
 There is a broad range of work going on internationally, considering both conventional, textual ways of accessing multimodal information (such as video), and also unconventional, multimodal ways (such as gesture) of accessing information, multimodal or otherwise.
 The groups in Scotland have traditionally had different emphases: for instance, in Glasgow, information retrieval and human-computer interaction; or in Edinburgh, information extraction, and other language technologies, and speech recognition and synthesis.
-But in working together within the existing MATCH SRDG, several of the groups are recognising that they can share solutions to enable interaction that adapts to the individual and their continually evolving context, and they also share the concomitant need for more effective machine learning techniques.
-So adaptive access in multimodal interaction will provide an initial focus area where SICSA can help Scotland make an international-level contribution.

-A record of all past Multimodal Interaction events is available here.
+A record of all past Human-Computer Interaction events is available here.

-An outline of forthcoming events for the MMI theme is available below.
+An outline of forthcoming events for the HCI theme is available on the SICSA events calendar.